Which city is cheaper, Bangkok or Saint Petersburg?

 Bangkok gets a good bit of rain this time of year.
 Saint Petersburg usually gets less rain in July than Bangkok.
 Saint Petersburg gets 77 mm (3 in) of rain, while Bangkok receives 155 mm (6.1 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Saint Petersburg and Bangkok.
-The warm tropical climate attracts visitors to Bangkok throughout the year.
+Bangkok attracts visitors year-round for its warm weather and sunny climate.

 Saint Petersburg is much colder than Bangkok in the autumn.
-The temperature in Saint Petersburg is usually 6°C (42°F) in October, and Bangkok stays around 28°C (83°F).
+The daily temperature in Saint Petersburg averages around 6°C (42°F) in October, and Bangkok fluctuates around 28°C (83°F).

 People are often attracted to the plentiful sunshine in Bangkok this time of the year.
 Saint Petersburg usually receives less sunshine than Bangkok during autumn.
 Saint Petersburg gets 70 hours of sunny skies, while Bangkok receives 206 hours of full sun in the autumn.